WeDoTDD/js-katas/Readme.md

 # JS Katas
-This repo is not quite ready to use, currently WIP.
+### This repo is not quite ready to use, currently WIP.
 I will remove this message once it's ready for general use

+# Description

 A comprehensive list of Kata Descriptions as well as JS Test Scaffolding so that you can get to practicing!

-#### Ready to use
+### Ready to use
 Already provides scaffolding / setup for `Jest` and `Mocha` (you choose).

 # Katas